juliogomez/docker_cheatsheet/README.md

     docker rmi <container_image_name>

-__Important__: before continuing please clone this repository into your local system and go into the new directory.
+__Important__: before moving on to the next exercise please clone this repository into your local system and go into the new directory.

     git clone https://github.com/juliogomez/docker_cheatsheet.git
     cd docker_cheatsheet